Au-Gold-79/Atm-Management-System/README.md

-Here’s a complete, polished README.md for your ATM Management System:

 ---
 # 🏦 ATM Management System (Python + MySQL)

 ### A simple yet powerful command-line ATM simulator built with Python and MySQL.